 An accountant must be an independent certified public accountant and licensed to practice in Minnesota.

-In addition, for purposes of this subpart, an individual CPA who is a member of an organization, or the accounting firm the individual belongs to, must not perform the organization's annual audit or review if one or more of the following occurred during the fiscal year:
+In addition, for purposes of this subpart, an individual CPA who is a member of an organization, or the accounting firm the individual belongs to, must not perform the organization's annual audit if one or more of the following occurred during the fiscal year:

 the CPA was an employee of the organization;